VW CLUB OF OKLAHOMA BY-LAWS

 Section 4.
 All funds received by the Club for Club Participation, etc. at any event shall be deposited in the Club Account.
 Exceptions may be made to when immediately distributed as prizes, raffles, or other Club sponsored promotional events.

 Section 5.
 Members will respect and encourage other Club Members, their families, vehicles and all participants at Club activities to include non-Members.

 Section 6.
-Suspension or expulsion must be accepted by a majority of the Members present at a regular monthly Club Business Meeting.
+Suspension or expulsion must be accepted by a majority of the Members present at a regular monthly Club Board Meeting.
 Prior to any suspension or expulsion hearing, the person in question shall be notified by letter of the date, time and items to be considered at the intended hearing.
 Punishment may be appealed in writing by Member within ten (10) calendar days of notice of termination.
 Appeals will be reviewed and considered by all Club officers.
 Decision of appeal, if exercised, is final.